pangeo-forge/roadmap/doc/adr/0005-administrative-commands-for-pr-testing.md

 ## Consequences

-This will require adminstrator intervention in the PR review process will also add complexity for recipe authors who will need to incorporate reduced testing dimensions into their recipes.
+This will require `pangeo-forge` administrator and bakery operator intervention in the PR review process, it will also add complexity for recipe authors who will need to incorporate reduced testing dimensions into their recipes.